Adoptable Pet of the Week with new shelter hours - Daily Advocate & Early Bird News

 DARKE COUNTY — This week’s “Adoptable Pet” features a lovable dog from the Darke County Animal Shelter in need of a caring home.

-Meet Travis!
-Travis came to the shelter as a stray, so knowledge about him is limited to what staff have observed at the shelter.
-Travis is believed to be a one-year-old, intact male Hound mix.
-Travis is a very sweet boy who loves treats and attention.
-He walks well on a leash and doesn’t mind the other dogs at the shelter.
-Travis is a playful guy who just wants attention!
-He did great for his bath and exam where he weighed in at 56.2 pounds and was given Bordatella, parvo/lepto/distemper vaccines, dewormed, microchipped, and found to be heartworm negative.
+Meet this sweet boy, Benjamin!
+Benjamin came to the shelter as a stray so knowledge about him is limited to what staff have observed.
+Benjamin is believed to be a two-year-old, neutered male Husky mix.
+He is a very sweet boy who loves treats and attention.
+Benjamin has shown staff he knows how to sit, is learning to walk on a leash, and loves to run after the squeaky ball but doesn’t know what to do with it after he chases it.
+Benjamin doesn’t mind the other dogs at the shelter, but he doesn’t play well with chickens.
+Benjamin did great for his bath and exam where he weighed in at 53 pounds and was given Bordatella, parvo/lepto/distemper vaccines, dewormed, microchipped, and found to be heartworm negative.

 To find out more about what’s happening at the Darke County Animal Shelter, listen to Director Robert Bair and staff every Friday between 8:30 and 9 a.m. on WTGR 97.5 FM.